 Although they rarely score goals and get very little of the individual praise heaped on successful attacking players, they form a vital part of the team's defensive strategy, playing off the ball, spotting attacks before they are fully formed, and shutting down scoring opportunities.

 How many players are on a lacrosse team?

 As pointed out above, this depends on whether we're talking about men's or women's lacrosse.

 Men's teams include 3 attacking players (known as attackmen), 3 midfielders (lacrosse middies) and 3 defensive players (defensemen) as well as 1 goalie, for a total of 10 players on the field at any one time.

 In men's lacrosse, midfielders can play both attacking and defensive roles.

 Lacrosse positions (women's)

 In lacrosse, middie refers to a midfielder, and within that category, LSM (long-stick midfielder) refers to a middie who can play in multiple positions.
-They may be substituted on as an offensive or defensive player, or come on simply to complete a face-off and then be subbed back out.
+They may be substituted on as an offensive or defensive player, or come on simply to complete a face-off or draw and then be subbed back out.

-They have the necessary mix of offense and defense skills to handle multiple roles and may be deployed by the coach to increase the team's attacking power or defensive strength depending on the flow of the game.
+These players are flexible; they have the necessary mix of offense and defense skills to handle multiple roles and may be deployed by the coach to increase the team's attacking power or defensive strength depending on the flow of the game.